5afe/safe/specs/replace_browser_extension/01_main.rst

 9. 1.
 Selecting "Submit", behavior is similar to `No. 4.1.`_

-4.15.
 Session Expiration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Preconditions
 +++++++++++++